-RedTeam vs Projul comparison for general contractors
+RedTeam vs Projul 2026: Honest Comparison for GCs

 Picking construction management software is one of the biggest decisions a growing general contractor makes.
 Get it right and your whole operation runs tighter.
 Get it wrong and you are stuck paying for software your team barely uses, or worse, fighting the tool instead of building.